-Revlon wanted to promote their new Eyeshadow series that included product names like Avante Garde, Graffiti, Renaissance, Pop Art, Bohemian and more.
-We decided New York City was the perfect canvas for all of these themes so it became a backdrop for an Eye Spy game idea on Instagram.
+Revlon wanted to promote their new Eyeshadow series that included product names like Avant-Garde, Graffiti, Renaissance, Pop Art, Bohemian and more.
+We decided New York City was the perfect canvas for all of these themes so it became a backdrop for our Eye Spy game idea on Instagram.

-Models wearing the Avante Garde shadow were photographed at the long-running, experimental show Fuerza Bruta.
+I helped art direct this photography shoot where models wore Revlon’s Avant-Garde shadow inside of the long-running, experimental show Fuerza Bruta.
 Models wearing Grafitti were photographed at Five Points.
 Pop Art was worn at St. Marks Comics and Bohemian at Café Wha.
 The internet was invited to guess the locations for a chance to win the Eyeshadow collection.

 There’s a lot of life lessons to be learned from Boxing and I discover a new one almost every week when I’m training at Gleason’s Gym.
 You can download the editorial piece I wrote about the Sweet Science that was published in Curlew Quarterly, an NYC literary journal, here: ABellGoesOff.pdf

 Legendary golfer Arnie Palmer was Mastercard’s longtime partner in the world of sports.
 When he passed my partner and I created a print ad in the 2016 issue of Golf Digest with a new design of his ubiquitous umbrella logo.
 The ad shortlisted for a Sports Clio, but more importantly, Arnie’s family loved it so much they displayed it at his funeral to commemorate his life.